 Home Healthcare Agencies

-Seniors who can or wish to age in their own homes often seek help from home healthcare agencies.
-Social workers who work for these organizations often have similar responsibilities to their colleagues at residential communities.
-However, they must also be prepared to help seniors move to communal settings when necessary and train family members in caring for their loved one.
+Seniors who prefer to age in place often rely on home healthcare agencies.
+Social workers in these roles carry similar responsibilities to their counterparts in residential settings.
+Still, they must also be prepared to help seniors transition to communal living when home care is no longer sufficient — and to train family members to support their loved ones.

 Community Senior Centers